MesoWest: Usage

 MesoWest is used operationally by the National Weather Service to monitor weather conditions around the country in order to protect lives and property.
 MesoWest is also used extensively by researchers to understand severe weather events such as winter snow storms, damaging winds, and convective weather events.
 MesoWest surface observations are integrated into high spatial and temporal resolution grid analyses across the United States that is ingested into numerical weather prediction models.
 The University of Oklahoma (OU) Advanced Regional Prediction System Data Analysis System (ADAS) has been configured to run over regions of complex terrain, including 3-dimensional and surface-based analyses.
 The Utah ADAS relies on MesoWest observations as an important source of local data, modifying initial background fields provided by numerical model analyses.

 MesoWest data is also available to the educational community for use in the classroom.
 Students in grades K-12 can observe weather conditions near their school or around the region.

 Restrictions

-The data provided to MesoWest arise from cooperative arrangements with many different educational institutions, public agencies, and commercial firms.
-These data are intended to be used by: governmental agencies to protect lives and property, the public for general information, and educational institutions for instructional and research purposes.
+The data provided to MesoWest arises from cooperative arrangements with many different educational institutions, public agencies, and commercial firms.
+This data is intended to be used by governmental agencies to protect lives and property, the public for general information, and educational institutions for instructional and research purposes.
 Any other uses of the data from one or more stations must receive written approval from the agencies that installed the weather sensors.